yakkl/yakkl.com/src/routes/university/slang-terms/list.md

 90. **Paper Hands**: Selling a cryptocurrency investment at the first sign of trouble or loss.
 91. **Plankton**: Small-scale investors with limited holdings in a particular cryptocurrency.
 92. **Private Key**: A secret string of characters used to access and manage a cryptocurrency wallet.
-93. **Proof of Steak**: A humorous term used to describe the process of using cryptocurrency gains to buy expensive meals or luxury items, such as steak dinners.
-94. **Public Key**: A string of characters derived from a private key, used as an address to receive cryptocurrency.
-95. **Pump and Dump**: A manipulative scheme to artificially inflate a cryptocurrency's price before selling at a higher price.
-96. **Ramen Profitability**: A state in which a cryptocurrency miner's profits are sufficient to cover their basic living expenses, such as the cost of ramen noodles.
-97. **Relative Strength Index (RSI)**: A technical analysis indicator that measures the speed and magnitude of a cryptocurrency's price changes to identify overbought or oversold conditions.
-98. **Rekt**: A significant loss or failure in the cryptocurrency market.
-99. **Rug Pull**: A type of crypto scam where the liquidity of a new cryptocurrency is quickly removed from a decentralized exchange, causing the underlying price of the security to collapse and the original creators of the project to become rich.
-100. **Satoshi**: The smallest unit of Bitcoin, named after its pseudonymous creator Satoshi Nakamoto.
-101. **Satoshi Cycle**: A theory that suggests the price of Bitcoin moves in predictable patterns based on the halving cycle.
-102. **Sats**: Short for Satoshis, the smallest unit of Bitcoin (0.00000001 BTC).
-103. **Sats Stacking**: The practice of accumulating Bitcoin by regularly purchasing small amounts, measured in satoshis (sats).
-104. **Sharding**: A scaling technique used by some blockchain networks, dividing the network into smaller partitions or shards that can process transactions independently.
-105. **Shill**: Over-promoting a project, usually with some financial motivation.
-106. **Shitcoin**: A derogatory term for a cryptocurrency that has little to no value or utility, often created as a scam or joke.
-107. **Short Squeeze**: A situation in which investors who have taken short positions in a cryptocurrency are forced to buy back their positions due to a sudden price increase, further driving up the price.
-108. **Smart Contract**: A self-executing contract with the terms of the agreement directly written into code.
-109. **Stablecoin**: A type of cryptocurrency whose value is pegged to a stable asset, such as the U.S. dollar or gold.
-110. **Staking**: Using your crypto to secure a Proof-of-Stake (POS) network and earn rewards.
-111. **Stale Blocks**: Blocks on a blockchain network that are valid but not added to the main chain.
-112. **Testnet**: A testing environment for a blockchain network, used to test new features and upgrades before deploying them to the mainnet.
-113. **Token Velocity**: The speed at which tokens change hands within a particular ecosystem, which can affect their value and utility.
-114. **Token Vesting**: The process of gradually releasing tokens to their owners over a set period, often used to prevent large-scale selling and price manipulation.
-115. **Tokenomics**: The economic model and characteristics of a cryptocurrency, including its supply, distribution, and incentive mechanisms.
-116. **TradFi**: Short for traditional finance, referring to everything in the financial world that is not crypto.
-117. **Trustless**: A system that does not require trust in a central authority or third party to function.
-118. **Volatility**: The degree of fluctuation in the price of a cryptocurrency over time.
-119. **WAGMI**: We're All Gonna Make It, expressing optimism about the future of the crypto market.
-120. **Wallet**: A software program or physical device used to store, send, and receive cryptocurrencies.
-121. **Wallet Address**: A unique string of characters used to receive cryptocurrency, derived from a public key.
-122. **Wash Trading**: A form of market manipulation in which an investor simultaneously buys and sells a cryptocurrency to create artificial trading volume and influence the price.
-123. **Weak Hands**: Investors who are prone to selling their cryptocurrency holdings at the first sign of market volatility or negative news, often resulting in losses.
-124. **Web3**: A term referring to the next generation of the internet, built on decentralized technologies like blockchain.
-125. **Whale**: An individual or entity holding a large amount of a particular cryptocurrency.
-126. **Whale Alert**: A real-time notification service that alerts traders and investors when large cryptocurrency transactions occur.
-127. **Whale Pump**: A sudden increase in a cryptocurrency's price caused by large-scale buying by a wealthy investor or group.
-128. **Whale Watching**: Monitoring large cryptocurrency transactions to predict market trends and potential price movements.
-129. **Whitepaper**: A document released by a cryptocurrency project outlining its purpose, technology, and roadmap.
-130. **Wrapped Token**: A token pegged to the value of an underlying asset, such as Bitcoin or Ethereum, that can be traded on a different blockchain network.
-131. **Wyckoff Method**: A technical analysis approach that aims to identify market trends and potential price movements based on supply and demand dynamics.
-132. **Yield Farming**: Lending or staking cryptocurrency to earn a yield or interest rate.
-133. **Zero-Knowledge Proof**: A cryptographic method that allows one party to prove to another that they know a certain piece of information without revealing the information itself.
-134. **51% Attack**: A situation where a single entity or group controls more than 50% of a blockchain network's computing power, allowing them to manipulate transactions and double-spend coins.
+93. **Proof of Stake**: A consensus protocol in some blockchains as a way of validating transactions.
+For example, Ethereum requires 32 ETH per validator.
+Some of the staked ETH can be taken by the network if a validator did not act in the best interest of the blockchain.
+Validators also receive rewards so there is a high incentive to follow the rules.
+94. **Proof of "Steak"**: A humorous term used to describe the process of using cryptocurrency gains to buy expensive meals or luxury items, such as steak dinners.
+95. **Proof of Work**: A consensus protocol that requires what are known as "miners."
+Each miner races to solve some complex equation, depending on the blockchain, and the one that is first gets the reward.
+For example, Bitcoin uses a Proof of Work which is why you often hear that miners are using so much energy.
+96. **Public Key**: A string of characters derived from a private key, used as an address to receive cryptocurrency.
+97. **Pump and Dump**: A manipulative scheme to artificially inflate a cryptocurrency's price before selling at a higher price.
+98. **Ramen Profitability**: A state in which a cryptocurrency miner's profits are sufficient to cover their basic living expenses, such as the cost of ramen noodles.
+99. **Relative Strength Index (RSI)**: A technical analysis indicator that measures the speed and magnitude of a cryptocurrency's price changes to identify overbought or oversold conditions.
+100. **Rekt**: A significant loss or failure in the cryptocurrency market.
+101. **Rug Pull**: A type of crypto scam where the liquidity of a new cryptocurrency is quickly removed from a decentralized exchange, causing the underlying price of the security to collapse and the original creators of the project to become rich.
+102. **Satoshi**: The smallest unit of Bitcoin, named after its pseudonymous creator Satoshi Nakamoto.
+103. **Satoshi Cycle**: A theory that suggests the price of Bitcoin moves in predictable patterns based on the halving cycle.
+104. **Sats**: Short for Satoshis, the smallest unit of Bitcoin (0.00000001 BTC).
+105. **Sats Stacking**: The practice of accumulating Bitcoin by regularly purchasing small amounts, measured in satoshis (sats).
+106. **Sharding**: A scaling technique used by some blockchain networks, dividing the network into smaller partitions or shards that can process transactions independently.
+107. **Shill**: Over-promoting a project, usually with some financial motivation.
+108. **Shitcoin**: A derogatory term for a cryptocurrency that has little to no value or utility, often created as a scam or joke.
+109. **Short Squeeze**: A situation in which investors who have taken short positions in a cryptocurrency are forced to buy back their positions due to a sudden price increase, further driving up the price.
+110. **Smart Contract**: A self-executing contract with the terms of the agreement directly written into code.
+111. **Stablecoin**: A type of cryptocurrency whose value is pegged to a stable asset, such as the U.S. dollar or gold.
+112. **Staking**: Using your crypto to secure a Proof-of-Stake (POS) network and earn rewards.
+113. **Stale Blocks**: Blocks on a blockchain network that are valid but not added to the main chain.
+114. **Testnet**: A testing environment for a blockchain network, used to test new features and upgrades before deploying them to the mainnet.
+115. **Token Velocity**: The speed at which tokens change hands within a particular ecosystem, which can affect their value and utility.
+116. **Token Vesting**: The process of gradually releasing tokens to their owners over a set period, often used to prevent large-scale selling and price manipulation.
+117. **Tokenomics**: The economic model and characteristics of a cryptocurrency, including its supply, distribution, and incentive mechanisms.
+118. **TradFi**: Short for traditional finance, referring to everything in the financial world that is not crypto.
+119. **Trustless**: A system that does not require trust in a central authority or third party to function.
+120. **Volatility**: The degree of fluctuation in the price of a cryptocurrency over time.
+121. **WAGMI**: We're All Gonna Make It, expressing optimism about the future of the crypto market.
+122. **Wallet**: A software program or physical device used to store, send, and receive cryptocurrencies.
+123. **Wallet Address**: A unique string of characters used to receive cryptocurrency, derived from a public key.
+124. **Wash Trading**: A form of market manipulation in which an investor simultaneously buys and sells a cryptocurrency to create artificial trading volume and influence the price.
+125. **Weak Hands**: Investors who are prone to selling their cryptocurrency holdings at the first sign of market volatility or negative news, often resulting in losses.
+126. **Web3**: A term referring to the next generation of the internet, built on decentralized technologies like blockchain.
+127. **Whale**: An individual or entity holding a large amount of a particular cryptocurrency.
+128. **Whale Alert**: A real-time notification service that alerts traders and investors when large cryptocurrency transactions occur.
+129. **Whale Pump**: A sudden increase in a cryptocurrency's price caused by large-scale buying by a wealthy investor or group.
+130. **Whale Watching**: Monitoring large cryptocurrency transactions to predict market trends and potential price movements.
+131. **Whitepaper**: A document released by a cryptocurrency project outlining its purpose, technology, and roadmap.
+132. **Wrapped Token**: A token pegged to the value of an underlying asset, such as Bitcoin or Ethereum, that can be traded on a different blockchain network.
+133. **Wyckoff Method**: A technical analysis approach that aims to identify market trends and potential price movements based on supply and demand dynamics.
+134. **Yield Farming**: Lending or staking cryptocurrency to earn a yield or interest rate.
+135. **Zero-Knowledge Proof**: A cryptographic method that allows one party to prove to another that they know a certain piece of information without revealing the information itself.
+136. **51% Attack**: A situation where a single entity or group controls more than 50% of a blockchain network's computing power, allowing them to manipulate transactions and double-spend coins.

 Congratulations on making it through this extensive list of crypto slang and terminology!
 By familiarizing yourself with these terms, you'll be well-equipped to navigate the complex and ever-evolving world of cryptocurrency and blockchain technology.